 My immediate impression was that the standard wasn’t amazing and that the Lions would struggle.
 However, they were to take the lead to the shock of nearly all present when the referee gave what looked like a soft penalty decision on five minutes.

-Lions wearing a grey and orange kit which reminded me of an old Chelsea away kit were immediately put under pressure.
-Their keeper Francisco Pérez made a decent save and then a more regulation stop from a free kick.
+Lions wearing a grey and orange kit, which reminded me of an old Chelsea away strip, were immediately put under pressure.
+Their keeper, Francisco Pérez, made a decent save and then a more regulation stop from a free kick.

-The Lions defending was becoming more desperate by the minute, before the ref played a part in the equaliser on nineteen minutes; again by giving a debatable penalty.
+The Lions' defence was becoming more desperate by the minute, before the ref played a part in the equaliser on nineteen minutes, again by giving a debatable penalty.
 Gibraltar record cap holder Liam Walker made no mistake from the spot.

 Mustafa Yahaya tried his luck for Europa from fifty yards a few minutes later, with the ball going just wide.
-The Lions charismatic coach Albert Ferri was doing his best to marshal his troops but he was fighting an ever losing battle.
+The Lions' charismatic coach, Albert Ferri, was doing his best to marshal his troops, but he was fighting an ever-loosing battle.

-At half time I went for a walk to get the circulation moving and to sit on the far side to prepare for a quicker get away at full time.
-With my phone functioning fully I was able to listen to commentary of the EFL Cup semi-final.
+At half time, I went for a walk to get the circulation moving and to sit on the far side to prepare for a quicker getaway at full time.
+With my iPhone once again functioning fully, I was able to listen to the commentary of the EFL Cup semi-final.

-Europa made it 5-1 with twenty minutes still remaining as a fine one two saw Arana initially denied with Aaron Payas following up to score.
-Both sides made several substitutes as the game drifted to a conclusion.
+Europa made it 5-1 with twenty minutes still remaining as a fine one-two saw Arana initially denied with Aaron Payas following up to score.
+Both sides made several substitutions as the game drifted to a conclusion.

 Gibraltar Lions came close to netting a consolation as Javier Cantelmi performed great skill before seeing his effort cleared off the line by Ethan Jolley in the dying embers of the encounter.
 The ref blew for full time shortly after, and I was on my way.